Helping children who find it hard to say goodbye

 All children at some point in their development are likely to experience some anxiety about being separated from their primary carer.
 It’s common and normal among babies and toddlers.
 A few preschoolers and school-age children develop a more serious form of the condition, called separation anxiety disorder.

-Children with separation anxiety disorder often display significant distress at the thought of, or at the time of actual separation from their carer.
-These are the children who may cling to a parents leg, cry and plead parents not to go and in extreme cases take steps to find their parents.
-I have seen children climb 2 metre high fences to chase after parents.
-I have heard of children leaving school and finding their way home just to be reunited with parents.
-These are also children who often don’t want to sleep alone, refuse to go on sleepovers or camps and often display a range of physical symptoms such as headaches, nausea and vomiting.
+Children with separation anxiety disorder often display significant distress at the thought of, or at the time of, actual separation from their carer.
+These are the children who may cling to a parent’s leg, cry and plead parents not to go and, in extreme cases, take potentially dangerous steps to find their parents.
+I have seen children climb 2-metre high fences to chase after their parents: I have heard of children leaving school and finding their way home just to be reunited with their parents.
+These are also children who often don’t want to sleep alone, refuse to go on sleepovers or camps, and often display a range of physical symptoms such as headaches, nausea, and vomiting.

-Children often fear that something bad may happen to their parents preventing their return (e.g. a car accident) or that something bad will happen to them if their parent is not their to protect them.
-To resolve separation anxiety it helps to understand what your child’s fear actually is and to help give them the tools to manage their anxiety.
+Children often fear that something bad may happen to their parents, preventing their return (e.g. a car accident) or that something bad will happen to them if their parent is not there to protect them.
+To resolve separation anxiety, it helps to understand what your child’s fear actually is and to help give them the tools to manage their anxiety.

 It is important that your child hears the following messages: